Share this Post

 Another way to put it would be that course materials are not the benefits of your course – they are the features.
 You should tout the benefits your students will see after they put your content into practice.
 Then further solidify your position by offering the features of your course materials to back it up.

-Let’s look at some practical ways we can frame these two words so you can be more comfortable using them in your own day to day.
+Let’s look at some practical ways you can frame these two words so you can be more comfortable using them in your own day to day.

 When you first sit down to create your course, you’ll be focusing on creating your content.
 You’ll be writing down your ideas and presenting them in many ways to teach those ideas to your students.